ivandotv/puntoenv/README.md

 setupEnv('/path/to/your-dir/')
 ```

-Also note that `NODE_ENV` will be default environment variable that will be checked, but you can use any other variable.
+Also note that `NODE_ENV` will be the default environment variable that will be checked, but you can use any other variable.
 ```ts
 //use NODE_CONTEXT to determine which files to load setupEnv('/path/to/your-dir/','NODE_CONTEXT')